oasisprotocol/docs/docs/dapp/sapphire/precompiles.md

 The available methods are items in the `Sapphire.SigningAlg` enum.
-Note, however, that the generation method ignores subvariants, so all three ed25519-based are equivalent, and all secp256k1-based methods are equivalent. `Sr25519` is not available and will return an error.
+Note, however, that the generation method ignores subvariants, so all three ed25519-based are equivalent, and all secp256k1 & secp256r1 based methods are equivalent. `Sr25519` is not available and will return an error.

 ### Gas Cost